NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 The AFC North title was on the line, and the Ravens won it with a defensive stand just outside of field-goal range.
 The win gave them a 10-6 record and the division, and it left the Colts and Titans fighting for the final playoff spot.

 Pittsburgh needed a Browns upset to take the division, thanks to a 2-4 slide to finish the season.
-They and the 8-7-1 Minnesota Vikings both watched their playoff dreams die on Sunday afternoon.
-The Philadelphia Eagles slipped into the postseason with a win and a Vikings loss, and with Indianapolis win on Sunday night, the playoff picture was set.
+The Steelers and the 8-7-1 Minnesota Vikings both watched their playoff dreams die Sunday afternoon.
+The Philadelphia Eagles slipped into the postseason with a win and a Vikings loss, and with Indianapolis' win, the playoff picture was set.

 The New Orleans Saints, New England Patriots, Kansas City Chiefs and Los Angeles Rams all have a first-round bye.
-The other eight playoff teams will be in action next weekend, and we're here to make our predictions for how that weekend unfolds.
+The other eight playoff teams will be in action next weekend, and we're here to predict how that weekend unfolds.

 Indianapolis Colts at Houston Texans